Khalife/ker-nel-experiments/README.md

 This repository is dedicated to research experiments for **Graph based named of entities**.
 Please find below our comments to make these experiments reproducible.

+In particular, we invite reviewers to refer to the comment section for details concerning our implementation for score features extraction.

 These modules were conceived as part of a Named entity linking problem.
 There implementation here are relatively independant.

 [Some of these modules use Spark, we are currently updating the code to provide a CPU version]